BinaryDennis/SwiftPocketBible/MemoryManagement.md

 The **weak** reference counter for all objects is stored in a **global table**.

 If an objects strong reference count becomes 0, its dealloced from memory, but only if it's unowned reference count is also 0.
 If the unowned reference count is not 0, when the strong reference count becomes 0, the objects memory still allocated but marked as invalid.
-This is whats called a **zombie** memory.
+This is whats called a **zombie** memory/object.
+Accessing a zombie object will result in a run-time crash.
-In this case, the will be a runtime crash, when an unowned reference to this object is accessed.